n1000/dcr_pos_income/README.md

     $ wget -O dcr_prices.csv https://coinmetrics.io/data/dcr.csv
     ```

-3. dcrd instance accessible with default dcrctl options.
-Wallet
+3. A dcrd instance must be running and accessible with default
-   access is not required. dcrd should be running with the txindex
+   dcrctl options.
+Wallet access is not required. dcrd should be
-   option turned on.
+   running with the txindex option turned on.

 ## Basic Usage